jpivarski/phases/README.md

                     @meteor val impactDate_ts: Long,            // works with val
                     @meteorite var massOfRemnant_kg: Double     // works with var ) {
-      println("constructing " + this.getClass.getName)  // only once per object
+      println("constructing " + this.getClass.getName)

       // defined for all phases
       def composition_symb = composition.replace("nickel", "Ni").replace("iron", "Fe")

-      @meteoroid  // only one phase
-      def orbitalVelocity_mi_h = 2236.93 * orbitalVelocity_km_s
+      @meteoroid  // defined in only one phase def orbitalVelocity_mi_h = 2236.93 * orbitalVelocity_km_s

-      @meteor     // only one phase
-      def impactDate_year = impactDate_ts / (365L * 24L * 60L * 60L * 1000L) + 1970
+      @meteor     // defined in only one phase def impactDate_year = impactDate_ts / (365L * 24L * 60L * 60L * 1000L) + 1970

-      @meteorite  // only one phase
-      def massOfRemnant_lb = 2.2046 * massOfRemnant_kg
+      @meteorite  // defined in only one phase def massOfRemnant_lb = 2.2046 * massOfRemnant_kg
     }

-You can create any state directly, but let's start with the initial state:
+You can create any state directly with a `new` operator.
+Let's start with the initial state:

     val peekskill_meteoroid = new Astrolith.meteoroid("nickel-iron", 14.0)

-and use the transition function to make a meteor and a meteoroid:
+and use the transition function to make a meteor and a meteoroid (must be in that order):

-    // already knows the composition, passes this on through the transition val peekskill_meteor = peekskill_meteoroid.toMeteor(718674480000L)
+    // already knows the composition, passes it on through the transition val peekskill_meteor = peekskill_meteoroid.toMeteor(718674480000L)
     val peekskill_meteorite = peekskill_meteor.toMeteorite(12.4)
+    println(peekskill_meteorite.composition_symb)

 Functions that require an `Astrolith` in any phase should reference the superclass type: